ADRcodes/neighbourhood-tech/README.md

 - Allows updating the status (`going`, `interested`, `not_interested`) or removing the save entirely.
 - Redirects users to `/auth` if they need to sign in first.

+#### Saved events schema contract

+The frontend assumes Supabase exposes `public.saved_events` with the following columns + relationships:

+- `id uuid primary key default gen_random_uuid()` (no foreign key relationship – Supabase generates it).
+- `user_id uuid references auth.users(id) on delete cascade`.
+- `event_id uuid references public.events(id) on delete cascade`.
+- `status text` constrained by the API/UI (`interested`, `going`, `not_interested`).

+All write helpers use Supabase’s `on conflict (user_id, event_id)` upsert, so each user maintains at most one row per event while letting the database enforce ownership.

+> **Note:** The home feed now pulls events directly from Supabase.
+If any of the related tables (`venues`, `organizers`, `event_tags`, `tags`) are empty or locked down by RLS, the UI still renders the base event rows, but the related data will be blank.
+Make sure those tables are populated and readable for your authenticated users to see enriched metadata.

 ### Commands

 ```bash